TripleDogDare/rust-workshop/workshop/lifetimes.md

 ---

-A regular reference is a type of pointer, and one way to think of a pointer is as an arrow to a value stored somewhere else.
-In Listing 15-6, we create a reference to an i32 value and then use the dereference operator to follow the reference to the data:
+A regular reference (`&`) is a type of pointer, and one way to think of a pointer is as an arrow to a value stored somewhere else.
+In the snippet below, we create a reference to an `i32` value and then use the dereference operator to follow the reference to the data:

 Filename: src/main.rs